-The Village's Senior Housing Assistance Program is designed to assist Glenview residents with their property taxes or rent.
-Applications for the 2015 program are now available.
-The Village for 2015 approved up to $1,850 per year toward rent or property taxes for qualifying Glenview senior citizens.
+The 2017 Village Senior Housing Assistance Program is designed to help Glenview residents with their property taxes or rent.
+The Village of Glenview has approved up to $1,960 per year toward rent or property taxes for qualifying Glenview senior citizens.
+Applications are now available:

 Glenview seniors are able to borrow equipment for three months at no charge.
 The equipment includes: